 Alexander the Great is one of the greatest names in history.
 He fascinates historians and inspires leaders.
-Visionary, modern, magnificent, fearless and courageous, Alexander is often considered a model of military and political strategy.
-Less talked about, however, is Alexander the Great’s love of banquets, parties and good wine.
+Visionary, modern, magnificent, fearless, and courageous, Alexander is often considered a model of military and political strategy.
+Less talked about, however, is Alexander the Great’s love of banquets, parties, and good wine.

 Alexandre le Grand et la pire beuverie de l'histoire